PurdueRM/PurdueRM-Wiki/docs/algorithm/getting_started.md

 # Tools
 ## C++
 C++ is the most commonly used language for the algo team.
 C++ is an Object-Oriented langue widely used due to it's fast execution time and ease of use.
 We uses C++ because of those properties, but also various packages available in C++ (ie. ROS, TensorRT, CUDA Kernel).
-A strong foundation in C++ is highly recommended as most of our impletion work will be in C++.
+A strong foundation in C++ is highly recommended as all of our implementation work will be in C++.
 Luckily, resources for learning C++ is widely available.
 To list some example:
 - [learningcpp.com](https://www.learncpp.com/)
 - [Codecademy](https://www.codecademy.com/learn/learn-c-plus-plus)